- Submitted by Dahlia on 1st Jul 2013

 Tomato - 1 or 2

-2. Heat 1 tblsp of oil in a small pan.
+- Heat 1 tbsp of oil in a small pan.
 Roast the garlic cloves in low heat for few minutes.
-The garlic should change into golden brown colour gradually.
+The garlic should change into golden brown color gradually.
 If it browns very quickly, the garlic tastes bitter.
 The taste of the whole chutney will get ruined.

-7. Heat 1 tblsp of oil in a small pan.
+- Heat 1 tbsp of oil in a small pan.
 Splutter the mustard seeds.

+- Add the ground paste.
+Let it cook till oil separates from the chutney.
 The tomatoes and the garlic will get cooked.
 The result is a finger licking chutney.
-It tastes great with idli